A May-type spectral sequence for higher topological Hochschild homology: Conventions and running assumptions.

-Here are a few immediate consequences of these assumptions about $\mathcal{C}$: \begin{enumerate} \item Since being cofibrantly generated is part of the definition of a monoidal model category in \cite{MR1734325}, $\mathcal{C}$ is cofibrantly generated and hence can be equipped with functorial factorization systems.
-We assume that a choice of functorial factorization has been made and we will use it implicitly whenever a cofibration-acyclic-fibration or acyclic-cofibration-fibration factorization is necessary. \item Smashing with any given object preserves colimits.
-Smashing with any given cofibrant object preserves cofibrations and weak equivalences. \item Axioms (TC1)-(TC5) of May's paper~\cite{MR1867203} are satisfied, so the constructions and conclusions of~\cite{MR1867203} hold for $\mathcal{C}$.
-In particular, we have a natural filtration on any finite smash power of a filtered object in $\mathcal{C}$, which we say more about below. \item Since $\mathcal{C}$ is assumed left proper, a homotopy cofiber of any map $f: X \rightarrow Y$ between cofibrant objects in $\mathcal{C}$ can be computed by factoring $f$ as $f = f_2\circ f_1$ with $f_1: X \rightarrow \tilde{Y}$ a cofibration and $f_2: \tilde{Y}\rightarrow Y$ an acyclic fibration, and then taking the pushout of the square
+Here are a few immediate consequences of these assumptions about $\mathcal{C}$: Since being cofibrantly generated is part of the definition of a monoidal model category in \cite{MR1734325}, $\mathcal{C}$ is cofibrantly generated and hence can be equipped with functorial factorization systems.
+We assume that a choice of functorial factorization has been made and we will use it implicitly whenever a cofibration-acyclic-fibration or acyclic-cofibration-fibration factorization is necessary.
+Smashing with any given object is a left adjoint, hence preserves colimits.
+Smashing with any given cofibrant object is a left Quillen functor, hence preserves cofibrations and acyclic cofibrations, and by Ken Brown's Lemma, preserves weak equivalences between cofibrant objects.